-GalvaBar® is galvanized rebar with a zinc alloy coating that provides the well-known corrosion protection of zinc and the added benefit of exceptional formability.
+GalvaBar® is galvanized rebar with a zinc alloy coating that provides the well-known corrosion protection of zinc and is readily available in your existing rebar supply chain.
 GalvaBar® can be bent and fabricated after galvanizing without fear of peeling or flaking.

 A highly automated, streamlined continuous galvanizing process provides comprehensive quality assurance and significant cost efficiencies, including lower material and labor costs.
 With minimal exposure to the molten zinc bath, the GalvaBar® production process can be applied to all grades of steel, providing a consistent coating with no risk of embrittlement.
 GalvaBar® complies with ASTM standard A1094/1094M requirements for Continuous Hot-dip Galvanized Steel Bars for Concrete Reinforcement.

 Processed at our facility in Catoosa, Oklahoma, GalvaBar® is widely used by the Department of Transportation and the U.S. and Canadian construction and concrete industries for a range of applications, including steel reinforced concrete for bridge decks and highways, and precast as well as cast-in-place steel reinforced concrete structures.